notyouronlyway/PixelPurse/README.md

 -------------------------------------------------
 NOTE
-!always try to optimize your code
+- always try to optimize your code
-!folder structure might change, depending on the group discussion !do not make changes or modify codes on the parts that is not included on your task, for now
+- folder structure might change, depending on the group discussion
+- do not make changes or modify codes on the parts that is not included on your task, for now